Jeff Kwatinetz: Career

 Jeff Kwatinetz started his managing career with Chicago power pop trio, Material Issue.
 He attributes learning a lot about managing and the music industry to the band.
 Material Issue was Kwatinetz first band signed to a major label (Mercury).
 In addition, Kwatinetz claims that Material Issue and him invented, and had, the first Radio Show.
 Kwatinetz, partially due to his love of the film The Graduate was the one who had the idea for the cover of Mrs. Robinson, he originally wanted Material Issue to do the cover, but due to label conflicts, The Lemonheads recorded the track instead.

 He has worked with many celebrities, including music acts Backstreet Boys, Jennifer Lopez, and Kelly Clarkson and actors Samuel L. Jackson, Vin Diesel and Colleen Ballinger.

+Kwatinetz worked for Gallin-Morey Associates and he and Michael Green left to found The Firm in 1997.
+Kwatinetz and Green sued their former employer Sandy Gallin alleging sexual harassment.
+Gallin responded with a countersuit for $1 million alleging his former employees had breached their contractual obligations with his firm and produced the sexual harassment allegations by way of distraction from their violations.
+The lawsuits led to Hollywood seeing Kwatinetz as a resolute and sometimes contentious dealmaker.

-Kwatinetz founded The Firm in 1997 to quickly become one of the top management and production companies in the industry representing talent in all facets of entertainment.
+The Firm quickly became one of the top management and production companies in the industry representing talent in all facets of entertainment.
 He has been successful in breaking, developing, and managing the careers of artists such as KoRn, Limp Bizkit, Backstreet Boys, Snoop Dogg, Enrique Iglesias, Vin Diesel, Ice Cube, Kelly Clarkson, OneRepublic, Rachel Weisz, Audioslave, Pete Yorn, Puddle of Mudd, and many more.
+In 2001, Kwatinetz filed a lawsuit against Robert F. X. Sillerman, founder of SFX Entertainment, accusing him of misappropriating The Firm's business plan after pulling out of acquiring 100% of The Firm.
+Later in 2001, Kwatinetz apologised to Sillerman and agreed to pay his legal costs.
+Kwatinetz eventually acquired Sillerman's 16% interest in The Firm.
+Kwatinetz rejected media reports calling him "headstrong" and "difficult".

 The Firm acquired Artist Management Group in 2002 to add high-profile television and film industry managers and clients such as Leonardo DiCaprio, Cameron Diaz, Kate Hudson, Benicio del Toro, Bill Condon, and Martin Scorsese and expand into an all-encompassing entertainment management and production company.